Naamloos/TopCenterStart11/README.md

 TopCenterStart11 changes some behavior of the Taskbar and it's components.
 To consistently launch the application at bootup, some configuration has to be done.
 Please read the following carefully:

 1. Ensure you don't have the registry hack enabled (if your OS still supports this).
+2. Ensure the [.NET 6 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) is installed.
+(Pick Windows->x64, as Windows 11 no longer supports x86 as far as I am aware)
-2. Download the latest version from the [Releases](https://github.com/Naamloos/TopCenterStart11/releases) page.
+3. Download the latest version from the [Releases](https://github.com/Naamloos/TopCenterStart11/releases) page.
-3. Place the EXE at any location on your system.
+4. Place the EXE at any location on your system.
 Preferrably it's own dedicated folder.
-4. Launch the application.
+5. Launch the application.
-5. Double click the icon that appeared in your system tray.
-6. Click "Enable Autostart".
+6. Tell the app whether you want to autostart it or not
 7. Profit! 🥳
+8. (Optional) Right click the tray icon and click `Exit` to exit.

 Now, the application should run at startup.
 Have fun 😊💕